 Where To Stay In Cape Town (Top Picks For Every Traveler)

 Cape Town is one of those cities that grabs you from the moment you arrive—majestic mountains, sparkling coastline, and vibrant neighborhoods all rolled into one.
-Having visited Cape Town several times, I’ve gotten a real feel for the city’s diverse areas and the different vibes they bring.
+Having visited Cape Town several times, I’ve developed a real sense of the city’s diverse areas and the distinct vibes they offer.
 From lively beach neighborhoods to serene mountain escapes, I know how much of a difference the right location can make for your trip.

 That’s why I created this guide: to break down where to stay in Cape Town depending on your travel style.
 Whether you’re visiting for the first time, looking for romance, planning a beach escape, or traveling on a budget, I’ve got you covered.